-George Chen received his PhD (University of London) and DIC (Diploma of Imperial College) in 1992.
-After postdoctoral research in the Universities of Oxford (1992) and Leeds (1994), he moved to the University of Cambridge (1996), taking up the positions of Senior Research Associate (1998), and Assistant Director of Research (2001).
+George Chen (CChem, FRSC, FRSA, FIMMM) received his Teaching Diploma in 1981 (Chemistry, Jiujiang Teacher Training College, now Jiujiang University), MSc in 1985 (Physical Chemistry/Electrochemistry, Fujian Normal University), and PhD (University of London) and DIC (Physical Chemistry/Electrochemistry, Diploma of Imperial College) in 1992.
+After postdoctoral research in the Universities of Oxford (1992) and Leeds (1994), he moved to the University of Cambridge (1996), taking up positions of Senior Research Associate (1998), and Assistant Director of Research (2001).
 In Cambridge, he was awarded the Schlumberger Interdisciplinary Research Fellowship (2000) and elected to Official Fellow (2003) of Darwin College.
-He joined the University of Nottingham as Reader in 2003, and was promoted to Professor in 2009.
-He has undertaken various research projects funded by e.g. EPSRC, Royal Society, MoST, MoSTI and E.On, with the outputs documented in over 450 publications, or adopted by the industry (e.g. The FFC Cambridge Process by Metalysis, and Supercapattery by E.On).
-For updated information about Prof Chen and his research group, please visit their University Blog at http://blogs.nottingham.ac.uk/electrochemicaltechnologies/.
+He joined the University of Nottingham as Reader in 2003, and was promoted to Associate Professor and Reader in 2006, and to Professor in 2009.
+He was lecturer of Jiangxi University (1985-1988, now Nanchang University), and also specially invited professor of the University of Mediterranee (2007), Wuhan University (2000-2010), and Wuhan University of Science and Technology (2015-2019), and senior academic visitor of Fudan University (2014-2016).
+He still holds a visiting position in Shanghai Institute of Applied Physics (SINAP), Chinese Academy Sciences (CAS) (2015-).

-For teaching at undergraduate levels, Prof. Chen's interests are related with chemical thermodynamics, structural and functional materials, and process engineering.
-He also supervises postgraduate students at both MSc and PhD levels on research topics of, but not limited to, fundamental and materials electrochemistry, electrochemical technologies and engineering, liquid salts based processes and materials, energy conversion and storage, and CO2 capture and reclamation or conversion.
+For teaching at undergraduate levels, Prof. Chen's interests are related with chemical thermodynamics, structural and functional materials, rheology and process engineering.
+He also supervises postgraduate students at both MSc or MEng, and PhD levels on research topics of, but not limited to, fundamental and materials electrochemistry, electrochemical technologies and engineering, liquid salts based processes and materials, energy conversion and storage, and CO2 capture and reclamation or conversion.

 1. Electrochemical science, engineering and technologies for materials, energy and environment